jackokaiser/vanlab/content/blogs/en_furniture.md

 </div>

 We could not build the kitchen too far front, otherwise it collides with the driver seat when leaning back.
-There are three compartments underneath containing the gas bottle (which has to be airtight), two water tanks, and our 12V fridge on sliders.
+There are three compartments underneath containing:
+- the gas bottle (which has to be airtight),
+- two water tanks (clean and grey),
+- our 12V fridge mounted on sliders.
-We are currently in the process of wiring up the gas and water circuits.
+We are currently in the process of connecting the gas and water circuits.

 Meanwhile, the main electrical circuit is complete.
 There's a 200Ah 12V LIfePO4 battery which we have assembled with a BMS, a main switch, an MPPT, a shunt and lots of fuses, all of this fitted underneath the passenger bench.